Melown/mario-cloud-api/docs/upload-analysis.md

 Otherwise, if all data is valid, you receive a [RESULT-success](#result-success)-message, and you can go on and [upload](dataset-upload.md) the file(s).

-### Binary and text messages
+## Message format

-There are two types of messages: Text(json)-messages and binary messages.
-Binary messages are mostley used, however, some messages have a text variant that usually is easier to compose / parse.
+There are two types of messages: Text(JSON)-messages and binary messages.
+Binary messages are mostly used, however, some messages have a JSON variant that is usually easier to compose / parse.

-#### Binary messages
+### Binary messages

-All numbers are in little endian (Intel).
+Byte order is little endian (Intel).

-Everything is byte-aligned.
+Alignment is 1 (byte-aligned).

-All lengths are in bytes.
+All lengths stated here are in bytes.

-Each binary message consists of a header, and a payload.
+### Header

-The header consists of two fields, each being a `uint8`:
+Each binary message starts with a header, that consists of two fields, each being a `uint8`:

 |Offset |Length |Type  |Use                    |Value    |
 |-------|-------|------|-----------------------|---------|